 All instructors will verify each student's identity by a Wallace Community College Student Photo Identification prior to the first quiz or exam.
 No other form of photo identification will be accepted.
-Wallace Community College Student Photo Identifications are available on the Wallace Campus in Grimsley Hall Room 117 during normal business hours and in the LRC during the evening hours.
+Wallace Community College Student Photo Identifications are available on the Wallace Campus in the Bookstore during normal business hours and in the LRC during the evening hours.
 Identifications are available in the Receptionist Area in the Administration Building on the Sparks Campus.